Matt Bahr: Professional football career

 His longest tenure was with the Browns where he played for nine years and was cut during the 1990 preseason.
 In late September of that season, he was picked up by the New York Giants after a repetitious injury to Raúl Allegre.
-He is best remembered for his performance in the 1990 NFC Championship Game on January 20, 1991, as he set an NFC Championship Game record with five field goals (including a 42-yarder as time expired) to lift the Giants past the 49ers 15–13.
-He also kicked what would prove to be the decisive field goal in Super Bowl XXV on January 27, 1991, as the Giants beat the Buffalo Bills 20–19, also recording a tackle on the opening kickoff.
+In the 1990 NFC Championship Game on January 20, 1991, Bahr had a tremendous performance for the Giants, as he set an NFC Championship Game record with five field goals (which included a 42-yarder as time expired) and scored all the points for the Giants to help lift them to victory over San Francisco 15–13 to reach the Super Bowl.
+One week later in Super Bowl XXV, Bahr was successful in both of his extra points and field goals, which included the go-ahead field goal with 7:20 remaining as the Giants beat the Buffalo Bills 20–19.

 Bahr played the final seasons of his career with the New England Patriots.
 In 1996, rookie kicker Adam Vinatieri beat him out for the starting kicker spot on the team, and he decided to retire after being cut by Patriots during the preseason.

 Bahr held the record for longest span for a player between Super Bowl victories at 11 years, until Ray Lewis of the Baltimore Ravens went 12 years from Super Bowl XXXV in 2001 to Super Bowl XLVII in 2013.

 Bahr finished his 17 seasons with 300 of 415 field goals and 522 of 534 extra points.
 Overall, he scored a total of 1,422 points.